willmhowes/reed_auto_health_check/README.md

 This project is written in Javascript and requires the [Node.js](https://nodejs.org/en/) runtime.

-Firefox's [geckodriver](https://github.com/mozilla/geckodriver) is required to be accessible by the `PATH` variable.
-On Mac OS, the easiest way I found to do this is with [Homebrew](https://brew.sh/):
+Firefox's [geckodriver](https://github.com/mozilla/geckodriver) must be installed and accessible in `PATH`.
+On Mac OS, I find the easiest way to do this is with [Homebrew](https://brew.sh/) because it handles the installation to `PATH` by default:

 ```
 brew install geckodriver